Vyral/base-template/_posts/2020-05-19-buying-foreclosure--short-sale-homes.md

 {% include youtube.html %}

-One of the main problems that we run into with clients who are in the market for short sale and foreclosure homes is the utility cost. **At the time of the appraisal inspection, it is required that the utilities be on in the property** so that the inspector can make sure the home is safe, sound, and habitable.&nbsp;
+One of the main problems that we run into with clients who are in the market for short sale and foreclosure homes is the utilities. **At the time of the appraisal inspection, it is required that the utilities be on in the property** so that the inspector can make sure the home is safe, sound, and habitable.&nbsp;

 Also, remember that **when making an offer on a home that’s been occupied by the seller, the owner has to provide a seller’s disclosure.** This report will give you a summary of the property’s condition from the seller’s standpoint.
-A foreclosed home will not have a seller’s disclosure statement, since the bank that owns it never occupied it; you won’t get any inside information about the condition of the home you’re buying.
+A foreclosed home will not have a seller’s disclosure statement, since the bank that owns it has never occupied the property.
+You won’t get any inside information about the condition of the home you’re buying.

 **Sometimes repairs are needed on short sale and foreclosure homes.** Banks don’t usually want to spend more money to make those repairs, so you might have to pay for them yourself.
-If the bank allows you to make the repairs before the closing, then we could do an escrow holdback.&nbsp;

 {% include pullquote.html %}